 We recommend going with the oral tablets or the sublingual version.
 There’s no real evidence that injections are more effective than high dosage pills and there’s just too much that can go wrong with that method.

 Take one of these tablets once a week and you are good to go.
-Considering this supplement will last you over a year, it’s pretty reasonably priced with just 15$.
+Considering this supplement will last you over a year, it’s pretty reasonably priced.

 Don’t be irritated by the high amount (5000mcg) of B12 in each tablet.
 Not all of this can be absorbed by your body and like mentioned before, any excess amount will be released with your urin.